 Is there a time that you tried to make someone care about what you thought of them?
 If you examine that closely, I believe you’ll find that you wanted something from them.
 Maybe it was something specific or maybe it was just to take some of their power away to make yourself feel better.

-There may be a few people in your life that you are close to, whose opinion of you matters.
+There may be a few people in your life whose opinion of you matters.

 The next time you find yourself in mixed company, and in a situation where there are people in the room who just don’t like you; who may need to make themselves feel better by putting you down; or maybe they don’t say anything but you feel the negative dart flying through the air at you.
 Put your shield up with this mantra:

-WHAT YOU THINK OF ME IS NONE OF MY BUSINESS
+WHAT YOU THINK OF ME IS NONE OF MY BUSINESS, THINK WHAT YOU LIKE!

 It works wonders.
 It creates a strong boundary and empowers you!
 Simply be present and project your radiance outward from 100% Divine You.